kamilzielinskidev/machine-learning/pytorch_for_deep_learning/README.md

   - I can create basic neural network
     - Split data into train and test
     - I know theory
-      - What gradient descent is - in progress
+      - What exactly gradient descent is and how it works - in progress ⌛
-      - What backpropagation is - in progress
+      - What exactly backpropagation is and how it works - in progress ⌛
       - What inference_mode does and how to use it
     - Create neural network
       - Loop, forward propagation, calculate loss, back propagation, optimize parameters